bifurcation/tls-pake/draft-barnes-tls-pake.md

 A client offers to authenticate with SPAKE2 by including an `spake2` extension in its ClientHello.
-The content of this exension is an `SPAKE2ClientHello` value, specifying the client's identity and a key share `T`.
+The content of this exension is an `SPAKE2ClientHello` value, specifying the client's identity, where the identity matches that used in 'IdentifierAndPassword', and a key share `T`.
 The value `T` is computed as specified in
 {{!I-D.irtf-cfrg-spake2}}, as `T = w*M + X`, where `M` is a fixed
 value for the DH group and `X` is the public key of a fresh DH key